Your odds of dying from an accidental opioid overdose continue to be greater than dying in a

 It can be difficult to accurately assess the biggest risks we face.
-Plane crashes, being struck by lightning, or being attacked by a dog are common fears, but what about falls, the danger inside of a bottle of pills, or your drive to work?
+Plane crashes, being struck by lightning, or being attacked by a dog are common fears, but what about falls, the danger inside a bottle of pills, or your drive to work?

+Knowing the odds is the first step in beating them.
 View the video for the latest odds of dying estimates.
-Also provided is a summary table of some of the top causes of death.
+A summary table of some of the top causes of death is also provided.
 Please use the data details tab to explore all the odds of dying estimates.

-|Lifetime odds of death for selected causes, United States, 2018|
+|Lifetime odds of death for selected causes, United States, 2020|

 |Cause of Death||Odds of Dying|

 |Heart disease||1 in 6|

 |Gun assault||1 in 221|